jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-ec2-elastic-block-store.md

   - Instance Store (EPHEMERAL STORAGE)
   - EBS Backed Volumes

-EBS vs Instance Store Volumes:
+### 3.2 EBS vs Instance Store
 All AMIs are categorized as either backed by Amazon EBS or backed by instance store.
-* **For EBS Volumes**: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot.
+* **EBS Volumes**: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot.
-* **For Instance Store Volumes**: The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3
+* **Instance Store Volumes**: The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.

+### 3.3 Using Instance Store
-Create instance store.
+Create EC2 instance with instance store.
+Launch instance, switch to "Community AMIs".
 ![image](/assets/images/cloud/4106/4-7-ec2-create-instance-store.png)
-Check instance store.
+Go through the AMIs list and select one.
 ![image](/assets/images/cloud/4106/4-7-ec2-create-instance-store-2.png)
-Select the top one, then choose the first available instance type.
+Choose the first available instance type.
 ![image](/assets/images/cloud/4106/4-7-ec2-create-instance-store-3.png)
 Keep the default settings.
 In step "Add Storage", notice the volume type is Instance Store.
 ![image](/assets/images/cloud/4106/4-7-ec2-create-instance-store-4.png)
 Continue with the default settings and reuse the security group created previously and launch.
 ![image](/assets/images/cloud/4106/4-7-ec2-create-instance-store-5.png)
 Instance store can't be stopped.
-Terminate it as it is not in the free trial.
+Terminate it as it is not free in the free trial.
 ![image](/assets/images/cloud/4106/4-7-ec2-create-instance-store-6.png)
 ### 3.4 Summary of EBS and Instance Store
 * Instance Store Volumes are sometimes called Ephemeral Storage.
 * Instance store volumes cannot be stopped.
 If the underlying host fails, you will lose your data.